zinggAI/zingg/docs/configuration.md

 ### data

 Array of input data.
+Each array entry here refers to a [Zingg Pipe](pipes.md).
 If the data is self describing, for eg avro or parquet, there is no need to define the schema.
 Else field definitions with name and types need to be provided.
-Different formats are csv, jdbc, parquet and avro.

 For example for the csv under [examples/febrl/test.csv](examples/febrl/test.csv) ![febrl](assets/febrl.gif)